syncfusion-content/javascript-docs/js/Diagram/Label.md

 **Diagram** provides support to edit a Label at runtime, either programmatically or interactively.
 By default, label is in **View** mode.
 But it can be brought to edit mode in two ways;

-   1. By double clicking on the label.
+   1. By double-clicking the label.

    2. By selecting the item and pressing the **F2** key.

-Double clicking on any label will enable **editing** of that.
-Double clicking on the node will enable first label editing.
-When the focus of editor is lost, the label for the node will be updated.
+Double-clicking any label will enables **editing** of that.
+Double-clicking the node enables first label editing.
+When the focus of editor is lost, the label for the node is updated.

 You can programmatically edit the label by changing the `mode` of the label.
 The following code illustrates how to edit the label programmatically.